Skip to Content

 • stain

-Build the “Frame” that sits inside the actual shelves: Use a 2 by 4 by 71.5″ and screw quantity 6 of the 2 by 4 by 9 and 3/4″ into it.
+First thing; to build the “Shelf Frame” that sits inside the actual shelves: Use a 2 by 4 by 71.5″ and screw quantity 6 of the 2 by 4 by 9 and 3/4″ into it.
 Space them as equally as you can, but it doesn’t have to be perfect.
 See the picture below.

 FLOATING SHElVES

-I used 4 large screws (3 -1/2″) to attach this to the wall by drilling into the studs.
+I used 4 large wood screws (3 -1/2″) to attach this to the wall by drilling into the studs.
 You could use as many as you want, but since I was drilling into 2 studs, I used 2 screws per stud.

 Since these shelves are “floating”, you want to make sure nothing (not even an earthquake) will make these open shelves fall.

-Once you have attached the frame to the wall, stain or paint the wood that will create the “shell” that fits around the base.
+Next step and once you have attached the frame to the wall, stain or paint the wood that will create the “shell” that fits around the base.
 Note: I attached the base to the wall first before I finished the actual outer shelf part, but you can wait and do it after too.

 Below are pictures of the staining process.
-Here is an affiliate link to the product I used:

 wood for floating shelves

-About to stain the pine.
+About to stain the pine wood.

 floating shelves frame